 Children and Fifth-House Reading

 The fifth house, Jupiter as natural significator, and the Saptamsha (D7) drive the classical reading on children.
 The same time sensitivity applies.
-A seventeen minute Saptamsha shift can change the D7 Lagna and the lord of the partner-of-the-fifth, and with it the chart's reading on whether the eldest child arrives early or late, easily or with difficulty.
+A seventeen minute Saptamsha shift can change the D7 Lagna and the fifth-house lord in D7, and with it the chart's reading on whether the eldest child arrives early or late, easily or with difficulty.

 Health and Longevity

 Health and longevity readings rest on the first house, the eighth house, the lord of the eighth, and the slow-planet transits.
-The first house depends on the Lagna; the eighth depends on the Lagna; the lord of the eighth changes if the rising sign changes.
+The first house depends on the Lagna, the eighth house is counted from the Lagna, and the lord of the eighth changes if the rising sign changes.
 A chart whose Lagna is on a knife edge between two rashis can therefore offer two different longevity readings, and a careful astrologer rectifies before commenting on the heaviest topics in the chart.

 Where Recorded Birth Times Actually Go Wrong